Oct 26, 2015

 Room 205 at the Hotel Kurrajong was the chosen residence of Ben Chifley, Australia’s prime minister from 1945 to 1949.
 The hotel has been revitalised to its 1920s Pavilion-style glory, giving visitors an opportunity to sleep in one of its elegant Heritage suites.
 James Scullin and Kevin Rudd have both called the effortlessly elegant Hyatt Hotel (below) home.
 One can run the nation from the Park Suite at this Art Deco masterpiece then recline beneath the deep verandahs of the Speaker’s Corner Bar.

 Deals are done and prime ministers deposed over dinner at Kingston’s many Asian eateries.
-Newcomer Wild Duck, in the evolving foreshore precinct, hosted Malcolm Turnbull and Clive Palmer’s curious dinner date last year (with the restaurant’s decadent banana split becoming popular following Clive’s endorsement).
+Wild Duck, in the foreshore precinct, hosted Malcolm Turnbull and Clive Palmer’s curious dinner date in 2014 (with the restaurant’s decadent banana split becoming popular following Clive’s endorsement).
 Still hungry?
 Bill Shorten tucked into Hoang Hau’s reliable fare while working the numbers for Julia Gillard’s coup against Kevin Rudd in 2010.
 Notable nosheries China Plate and Portia’s Place are factional favourites, too.

 Walk in Menzies’ footsteps